After all is said and done, more is said than done.

 Derivational morphology (compound words)

 - One.
-A compound word is constructed from a two-word sentence.
-The compound consists of the parts given here.
+A compound word is constructed from a two-word sentence – predicate and object of which become modifier and head of the compound, respectively – as shown here.

 - Two.
 In the relationship between the original predicate and object, the rules of sentence grammar are retained as far as applicable.

 Syntax (sentence grammar)

 - One.
 Sentence structure.
 A word of level n is subordinate to the nearest word of level n−1 in front of it; the parole acts as a word of level zero.

 - Two.
 Definition of objects.
 An object of a word in a sentence is a word subordinate to the former, its predicate, plus all of its own objects.